-Horace Miner’s classic “Body Ritual among the Nacirema” endures as a first-day favorite for Introduction to Anthropology courses on bizarre Nacirema Rituals.
-For many students it is a first take at What is Anthropology?
-It is also still by far the most downloaded article from the American Anthropological Association–see What is the Deal with the Nacirema?!?
-In previous courses I’ve used the version re-printed in Applying Anthropology.
-I now go directly to the original 1956 source, which is an open access download from the American Anthropological Association.
-I’ve again used “Body Ritual among the Nacirema” for my Introduction to Anthropology 2018 and Intro to Anthro 2018 course outline.
+Horace Miner’s “Body Ritual among the Nacirema” has been reprinted in many anthropology readers, including Applying Anthropology.
+It endures as a first-day favorite for Introduction to Anthropology courses, and is read far beyond anthropology.
+It has become the most downloaded article from the American Anthropological Association–see What is the Deal with the Nacirema?!?
+I usually now use the original 1956 source, a free download from the American Anthropological Association.

 The Nacirema & Human Nature

-I use “Body Ritual among the Nacirema” as a way to introduce anthropology, ideas of human similarity and difference, ethnocentrism, and cultural relativism.
+I have used “Body Ritual among the Nacirema” as a way to introduce anthropology, ideas of human similarity and difference, ethnocentrism, and cultural relativism.
 It corresponds to the material in the section on Human Nature and Anthropology.
-These issues are surprisingly current.
+These issues continue to be current.
 Accounts of human beings as inherently warlike, only tamed by modern states and modern moral codes, have become newly popular and quite entrenched.
-See War, Peace, & Human Nature: Convergence of Evolution & Culture for a 2013 book that provides a counter-narrative.
+See War, Peace, & Human Nature: Convergence of Evolution & Culture for a 2013 book that provided a counter-narrative.

-I use this article on the first day of class, giving students 20 minutes to read and report back.
-I always wonder how much I should preserve the identity of the Nacirema as a surprise.
+I’ve used this article on the first day of class, giving students 20 minutes to read and report back.
+I’ve always wondered how much I should preserve the identity of the Nacirema as a surprise.
 It seems like it should no longer be a surprise since a simple web-search reveals a Wikipedia Nacirema that gives it all away.
-There are also several videos on YouTube–Who are the Nacirema? seems like one of the better ones, capturing how my classes often proceed.
-Still, as of 2018 I’ve been able to pull off the surprise.
+There are also several videos on YouTube–Who are the Nacirema? may be one of the better ones, capturing how my classes often proceed.

 Critiquing the Nacirema

-I use this to underscore how we need to be careful when reading overgeneralizing ethnographic accounts.
+I have used Rosaldo’s quote to underscore how we need to be careful when reading overgeneralizing ethnographic accounts.

-effaces the colonial encounter through which we have developed notions of “witch doctors” and “exotic rituals.”
-Miner’s whimsical frame also denies stratification and power dynamics on the American end.
-(1998:61)
+Second, and more importantly, from Michaela di Leonardo, Exotics at Home, on how Miner’s language “effaces the colonial encounter through which we have developed notions of ‘witch doctors’ and ‘exotic rituals.’
+Miner’s whimsical frame also denies stratification and power dynamics on the American end” (1998:61).

 I’ve always felt Miner’s account is misleading on the power dynamics of various ethnocentrisms.
 The sections from di Leonardo emphasize this aspect.
-However, the di Leonardo quote is probably a bit too much on the first day of an Introduction to Anthropology course–it might work better within the context of a Cultural Anthropology course that is exploring the trajectory of the culture concept in its colonial context.
+However, the di Leonardo quote has been a bit too much on the first day of an Introduction to Anthropology course.
+It may work better within the context of a Cultural Anthropology course that is exploring the trajectory of the culture concept in its colonial context.